aniket7r/Inbox.ai/README.md

 -   OAuth2 Authentication for Gmail and Outlook
 -   Email Fetching and Categorization (Interested, Not Interested, More Information)
--   Contextual Reply Generation using Gemini GenAI
+-   Contextual Reply Generation using OpenAI
 -   Scheduled tasks using BullMQ
+-   Secure handling of access keys using custom encryption middleware
 -   Built with TypeScript for type safety and maintainability

 Getting Started